-Upon the start-up the demo application reads command line parameters and loads a network to Inference engine.
-It also fetch data from the user-provided url to populate the "context" text.
+On startup the demo application reads command line parameters and loads a network to Inference engine.
+It also fetches data from the user-provided url to populate the "context" text.
 The text is then used to search answers for user-provided questions.

 Running the application with the

 usage: bert_question_answering_demo.py [-h] -v VOCAB -m MODEL -i INPUT